ycheng11065/Fortune-Chaser/README.md

 # Fortune Chaser, an 8-bit Java Game

 This game started as a basic dot-collecting project for an object-oriented programming course I took in my second year.
 Later, I decided to expand it into a full-fledged game with original music, maps, and unique art style.
 Though it's still a work in progress, I’m proud of the features it has developed considering it was my first computer science project.
-The visuals are a mix of pixel art that I created (like the trees and grass) along with some assets sourced online.
+The visuals are a mix of pixel art that I created (Trees and grass) along with some assets sourced online.
 The goal of the game is simple: collect all the fortune cookies and receive its fortunes.

 ## Features